-The Retirement System lends U.S. government obligations, domestic and international bonds, and equities to various brokers with a simultaneous agreement to return collateral for the same securities plus a fee in the future.
-The securities lending agent manages the securities lending program and receives securities and cash as collateral.
+The Retirement System lends U.S. government obligations, domestic and international bonds, and equities to various brokers with a simultaneous agreement to return collateral for the same securities pluts at fee in the future.
+The securities cleaning agent manages the securities lending program and receives securities and cash as collateral.
 Cash and non-cash collateral is pledged at 102% and 105% of the fair value of domestic securities and international securities lent, respectively.
 There are no restrictions on the number of securities that can be lent at one time.
-However, starting in the year ended June 30, 2009, the Retirement System engaged in a systematic reduction of the value of securities on loan with a target of no more than ten percent (10%) of total fund assets on loan at any time.
-The term to maturity of the loaned securities.
+However, starting in the year ended June 30, 2009, the Retirement System engaged in a systematic reduction of the value of securities on loan with a target of no more than the precent (10%) of total fund assets on loan at any time.
+The term for maturity of the loaneds escurities is generally not matched with the term to maturity of the investment of the corresponding collateral.

-The Retirement System does not have the ability to pledge or sell collateral securities unless a borrower defaults.
-The securities collateral is not reported on the statement of fiduciary net position.
-As of June 30, 2016, the Retirement System has no credit risk exposure to borrowers because the amounts the Retirement System owes them exceed the amounts they owe the Retirement System.
-As with other extensions of credit, the Retirement System may bear the risk of delay in recovery or of rights in the collateral should the borrower of securities fail financially.
+The Retirement System does not have the ability to pledge or sell collateral securities unless a borrower declaults.
+The securities collateral is not reported on the statement of fiduciary not position.
+As of June 30, 2016, the Retirement System has no credit risk exposure to borrowers because the amounts the Retirement System as necessary in the Retirement System as west the amounts they owe the Retirement System.
+As with other extensions of credit, the Retirement System may bear the risk of delay in recovery or of rights in the collateral should the borrower of securities fall financially.
 However, the lending agent indemnifies the Retirement System against all borrower defaults.

-As of June 30, 2016, the Retirement System lent \$1.2 billion in securities and received collateral of \$0.9 billion and \$0.4 billion in cash and securities, respectively, from borrowers.
+As of June 30, 2016, the Retirement System lent \$1.2 billion in securities and received collateral of \$0.9 billion and \$0.9 billion in cash and securities, respectively, from borrowers.
 The cash collateral is invested in a separately managed account by the lending agent using investment guidelines approved by the Retirement Board.
 Due to the increase in the fair value of assets held in the separately managed account, the Retirement System's invested cash collateral was valued at \$0.9 billion.
-The net unrealized gain of \$2.1 million is presented as part of the net appreciation (depreciation) in fair value of investments in the faturate gains or losses occur.
+The net unrealized gain of \$2.1 million is presented as part of the net appreciation (depreciation) in fair value of investments in the statement of changes in the flucidary net position in the year in which the unrealized gains of losses occur.
 The Retirement System is exposed to investment risk including the possible loss of principal value in the separately managed securities lending account due to the fluctuation in the fair value of assets held in the account.

-The Retirement System's securities lending transactions as of June 30, 2016, are summarized in the following table:
+June 30, 2016 (Dollars in Thousands) The Retirement System's securities lending transactions as of June 30, 2016, are summarized in the following table:

-Investment Type ir Value of ed Securities С Cash ollateral r Value of Non- ash Collateral
+Fair Value of O Cash Fair Value of Non-

+Investment Type Loaned Securities ties ဒီ Collateral Cash Collateral

 Securities on Loan for Cash Collateral

-International Corporate Fixed Income \$ 5,600 \$ 5,842 \$ -
+International Corporate Fixed Income \$ 5,600 69 5,842 · •

-International Equities 40,741 42,797 -
+International Equities 40, 40,741 42,797 •

-International Government Fixed 1,105 1,153 -
+International Government Fixed 1 1,105 1,153 •

-U.S. Government Agencies 204 208 -
+U.S. Government Agencies 204 208 •

-U.S. Corporate Fixed Income 114,536 116,353 -
+U.S. Corporate Fixed Income 114, 114,536 116,353 •

-U.S. Equities 439,182 445,863 -
+U.S. Equities 439,182 182 445,863 •

-U.S. Government Fixed Income 247,020 251,320 -
+U.S. Government Fixed Income 247,020 020 251,320 •

 Securities on Loan for Non-Cash Collateral

-International Corporate Fixed Income 8,736 - 9,163
+International Corporate Fixed Income 80 8,736 • 9,163

-International Equities 295,913 - 315,144
+International Equities 295,913 913 • 315,144

-International Government Fixed 105 - 110
+International Government Fixed 105 • 110

-U.S. Corporate Fixed Income 6,132 - 6,225
+U.S. Corporate Fixed Income ý 6,132 • 6,225

-U.S. Equities 37,080 - 37,609
+U.S. Equities 37, 37,080 • 37,609

-Total \$ 1,196,354 \$ 863,536 \$ 368,251
+Total \$ 1,196,354 354 s 863,536 \$ 368,251

+ĺ